 Clearly, a principal reason for intergenerational correlation is genetic transmission of abilities or characteristics from parents to children (such as attitudes toward risk or willingness to delay gratification).
 Therefore, researchers have used methods that seek to purge the genetic factors from the connections between parental education and child outcomes.
 Two approaches of this nature involve using adoptees or twins.

-When children are adopted they move from one family to another, and we can learn something about the importance of parental education by seeing whether how they fare is affected by the education of their adoptive parents.
-A Swedish study examines how various child outcomes depend on the educational levels of both the biological and adoptive parents of each child using a detailed administrative data set .
+When children are adopted, they move from one family to another, and the importance of parental education can be studied using such cases by seeing whether how adopted children fare is affected by the education of their adoptive parents.
+A Swedish study examined how various child outcomes depend on the educational levels of both the biological and adoptive parents using a detailed administrative data set .
 It finds that the effects of paternal education on the educational outcomes of children are similar in size for both biological and adoptive fathers.
 But the education of biological mothers has a bigger effect on the completed educational attainment of the child than does the education of adoptive mothers.
 However, the education of adoptive fathers has a larger impact than that of biological fathers on earnings and income.
-These positive effects of adoptive parents suggest that environmental factors are important, and that having better educated adoptive parents does have a beneficial effect on children that translates into better employment outcomes.
+These positive effects of adoptive parents suggest that environmental factors are important, and that having better educated adoptive parents has a beneficial effect on children that translates into better employment outcomes.

-Another approach is to study the children of identical-twin mothers.
-Since monozygotic twins can be considered genetically identical, it may be a fairly random matter whether one of the twins ends up with a higher level of education than the other.
-(This assumption is, however, questionable, as there is evidence that educational differences between identical twins are correlated with other characteristics, such as birth-weight.)
+Another approach is to study the children of mothers who are identical twins.
+Since monozygotic twins are considered genetically identical, it may be a fairly random matter whether one twin ends up with a higher level of education than the other twin.
+(This assumption is, however, questionable, as there is evidence that educational differences between identical twins are correlated with other characteristics, such as birth weight.)
 It is thus informative to see whether the twin with the better education produces children who also have better education and employment outcomes.
 Using this methodology, economists have found positive effects of parental education.
 This is consistent with an intergenerational return to the extra education of the better educated twin.

 Is the mother's or father's education more important?